Leonard Korir

-Leonard Essau Korir (born December 10, 1986) is a Kenyan-born American long-distance runner who competes over distances from 5000 meters to the marathon.
-He was twice NCAA champion, winning an indoor 5000 m title and outdoor 10,000 meters title in 2011 for the Iona Gaels.
+Leonard Essau Korir (born December 10, 1986) is an American long-distance runner who competes over distances from 5000 meters to the marathon.
+He is a two-time NCAA champion, winning an indoor 5000 m title and outdoor 10,000 meters title in 2011 for the Iona Gaels.
 He gained United States citizenship and began competing for his adoptive nation in 2016.

 Career

 Early life

-Korir attended Tambach Teachers Training College and it was only there, at the age of twenty, that his skill for running was identified.
+Korir attended Tambach Teachers Training College, and it was only there, at the age of twenty, that his skill for running was identified.
 Strong performances by the Iten-based athlete led him to a meeting with Irish coach Colm O'Connell.

 O'Connell advised him to try for an athletic scholarship at an American university and supported Korir's running efforts.
 He opted to study political science at Iona College, an institution he recognised as a fellow Kenyan, Richard Kiplagat, had attended there.

 College

-Despite his running pedigree, Korir did not excel athletically in his first year for the Iona Gaels, finishing fifth at the Metro Atlantic Athletic Conference (MAAC) cross country, though he did reach the 10,000 meters podium in third at the 2010 MAAC Outdoor Track Championships.
+Despite his running pedigree, Korir did not excel athletically in his first year for the Iona Gaels, finishing fifth at the Metro Atlantic Athletic Conference (MAAC) cross country.
+However, he did reach the 10,000 meters podium in third at the 2010 MAAC Outdoor Track Championships.

 His improvement was marked in his second year there: he won the MAAC Cross Country title, then took fourth at the NCAA Men's Division I Cross Country Championship after winning the regional title.
-In the 2011 indoor season he won the mile run and distance medley relay MAAC titles for Iona and set a 5000 meters school record of 13:26.01 minutes to win at the NCAA Men's Division I Indoor Track and Field Championships.
+In the 2011 indoor season, he won the mile run and distance medley relay MAAC titles for Iona and set a 5000 meters school record of 13:26.01 minutes to win at the NCAA Men's Division I Indoor Track and Field Championships.
 He won his second collegiate title at the NCAA Men's Division I Outdoor Track and Field Championships that year, topping the field over 10,000 m as well as coming third in the 5000 m.
 He was runner-up at the 2011 NCAA Cross Country Championships behind another Kenyan, Lawi Lalang.
-In his final year he was a finalist at the 2012 NCAA Indoor Championships but didn't make the top three.
+In his final year, he was a finalist at the 2012 NCAA Indoor Championships but didn't make the top three.